nrjones8/blog/content/measuring-prison-overcrowding.md

 The problem with this metric is that it classifies each prison as "overcrowded" or not; a decrease in just a few people would cause this metric to change drastically.
 For example, if Prison E had 138 people (with a designed capacity of 100), it would be considered "overcrowded", and all 138 would count towards this measure.
 If that number decreased to 136, then the prison would no longer be defined as "overcrowded," and this measure would drop to zero.
 Ideally, a good measure of overcrowding would change in a smoother fashion.

-Looking at how this metric has changed over time in California reveals that, while a lot of progress has been made, almost half of the people in California's state prisons are living in overcrowded conditions.
+The graph below shows this metric used on real data in California.
+Although it is not a perfect way to measure overcrowding, it does reveal that almost half of the people in California's state prisons are still living in overcrowded conditions.

 <div>